AdaCore/training_material/courses/rust_essentials/010_rust_essentials/03-language_quizzes.rst

    }

 ----------------------------------------
-Quiz 4: Is there a compilation error?
+Quiz 4: Is There a Compilation Error?
 ----------------------------------------

 .. code:: Rust